Pooja151295/Inventory-Order-Management/README.md

 UI (Basic): Simple administrative UI using Laravel Breeze (Blade/Alpine.js) for quick testing of CRUD and multi-tenancy.

-# ⚙️ Prerequisites
-Before you begin, ensure you have the following installed on your local machine:

-Docker & Docker Compose

-Git

-Node.js & npm (Required for compiling the UI assets)

 # 💻 Setup and Installation
 Follow these steps to get the application running locally via Docker.

 ## Step 1: Clone and Build
-Bash

 # Clone the repository
 ```bash
 git clone https://github.com/Pooja151295/Inventory-Order-Management.git